 You might want to purchase your boots a half-size bigger than normal.
 In the dead of winter in Russia and Ukraine, you will probably want to wear thicker wool socks under your boots.
 I'd suggest trying on your boots with your thick wool socks to make sure they aren't too tight.

 Something with tread on the bottom is going to come in handy too.
 With winter comes icy roads, and you'll be better prepared if your boots don't have a slick bottom.

 Some volunteers will buy their boots in country and others bring some from home.
 If you're volunteering during the Fall, you'll have a couple of months to shop around before it gets too cold.
 If you're volunteering during the Spring, we recommend bringing warm boots with you because you'll want them the minute you get off the plane!

 Although there are places in country to buy boots, I personally liked bringing some with me so I could shop around for deals and find some I liked without feeling the rush of needing them right away.

 A few brands that are known for their winter boots are:

-Buying full price is likely not in your college budget, but there's ways to still get good quality boots.
-I love these websites because they often offer huge discounts vs buying directly from the brand's store.
-A big tip is to sign up for the website's newsletter to get a certain percentage off and then combine that with sales going on!
+Buying full price is likely not in your college budget, but there's ways to still get good quality boots for less.
+I love the websites below because they often offer huge discounts vs buying directly from the brand's store.
+A big tip is to sign up for the website's newsletter to get a certain percentage off and then combine that with sales going on.
 You can often get 50-75% off that way.